rybli/terraform-beginner-bootcamp-2023/README.md

 Can automatically approve and apply but using the `--auto-approve` flag, i.e. `terraform apply --auto-approve`

+### Terraform Destroy

+`terrafrom destroy`
+This will destroy resources.

+The `--auto-approve` flag can be used to skip the approval prompt, e.g. `terraform destroy --auto-approve`

 ### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.